 - NOTE: The following sections provide information about using the UEFI RAID configuration utility.
 For more information, see the online help option in the UEFI RAID configuration utility. - NOTE: Ensure that you use only the S150 UEFI configuration utility to configure the NVMe PCle SSDs during preboot.
-To enable RAID mode for NVMe PCle SSDs, see Setting the NVMe PCle SSDs to RAID mode on page 38 - (i) NOTE: Use the UEFI RAID configuration utility for initial setup.
+To enable RAID mode for NVMe PCle SSDs, see Setting the NVMe PCle SSDs to RAID mode - i NOTE: Use the UEFI RAID configuration utility for initial setup.